-Materials Science at Chalmers connects to eight competence centres.
+Materials Science at Chalmers connects to nine competence centres.
 These are long-term (usually 10 years) programs with funding from public agencies, the university, and a consortium of industries.
 These centres act both as a driving force for the development of science and as a neutral arena for industrial actors (often competitors) to meet around, and work on, generic challenges in their respective field.

 The Competence Centre Recycling is a joint multidisciplinary centre that brings together researchers and companies from all over the country.
 The newly established centre is led and coordinated by Professor Christian Ekberg andProfessor Britt-Marie Steenari .
 The vision is to be able to solve all kind of industrial recycling problems in the broad sense of the word.
 The centre is driven both by initiatives from the researchers and from the co-operation partners in the industry.
 The leader is financed by Stena Metall and the coordinator is financed by a VINNOVA project.
 Two examples of the ongoing research are Recycling of lithium ion batteries and Recycling of titanium dioxide from paint.

 CAM2 is a Vinnova funded competence centre focusing on research for the development of materials and processes for additive manufacturing (3D printing) of advanced metallic components.
 The centre is a consortium of 22 companies and five research actors.

 SWEDISH ELECTROMOBILITY CENTRE

 Swedish Electromobility Centre is a national centre of excellence for electric and hybrid vehicles and charging infrastructure, and serves as a base for integration between academia and industry.
 The research covers system studies and methods, electrical machines and drives, energy storage, vehicle analysis and fuel cell technology.
 Swedish Electromobility Centre also manages PhD courses and a doctoral student network and hosts a global watch of energy efficient road vehicles.